Introduction to the Photo Companion to the Bible

 We have added removable boxes over potentially offensive subjects, e.g., the private parts on nude statues, to avoid causing surprise or distress.

-Our intention is to provide purchasers of the Photo Companion to the Bible with free, periodic updates.
+As we are able to make updates to individual volumes of the Photo Companion to the Bible, those will be provided without charge to owners of those volumes.
 Information for acquiring updates is available in the notes section of each PowerPoint file.
 We welcome your suggestions to improve the collection, including corrections and the submission of images you recommend.
 Please email us at [email protected].

 This photo collection is protected by copyright law and may not be distributed without written permission from BiblePlaces.com.
 The purchaser is granted permission to use this work in face-to-face teaching, video-recorded sermons, class notes, church newsletters, and like contexts.
 Separate permission must be obtained from BiblePlaces.com to use this material in books, magazines, commercial products, websites, and online courses.
 Slide notes should be treated as any other copyrighted written material, with credit given when quoting from these notes.
 For copyright inquiries, please email Todd Bolen at [email protected].